Public Utilities & Regulatory Law

 Riker Danzig’s experience in the multifaceted area of solid waste disposal is unparalleled.
-We have represented the principal developers of waste-to-energy facilities, Covanta Energy (Covanta), and Wheelabrator Environmental Systems Inc. (Wheelabrator) in connection with enforcement actions of DEP, and all other aspects of solid waste regulation.
-The firm has represented the Integrated Waste Services Association, the trade association of the waste-to-energy industry, as intervenor in a major litigation and in legislative initiatives.
+We have represented the principal developers of waste-to-energy facilities, Covanta Energy (“Covanta”), and Wheelabrator Technologies Inc. (“Wheelabrator”), in connection with enforcement actions of NJDEP, and all other aspects of solid waste regulation.
+The Firm has represented the Integrated Waste Services Association, the trade association of the waste-to-energy industry, as intervenor in a major litigation and in legislative initiatives.

-The firm represented Wheelabrator and assisted it in securing the requisite permits and approvals for construction of a resource recovery facility in Gloucester County.
-In the process, we assisted the client in developing, proposing and having adopted by the BPU, a generic approach to regulation of resource recovery facilities which involves a rate levelization process never before attempted.
-We also successfully defended the site designated for the facility in trial and appellate litigation and achieved a favorable resolution of various matters before the DEP, including litigation concerning alleged air permit violations.
-The firm also represented Wheelabrator in litigation pertaining to the continued viability of its franchise and the covenant not to compete, which the Gloucester County Improvement Authority had entered into in connection with a financing.
+The Firm represented Wheelabrator’s New Jersey subsidiary, Wheelabratoer Gloucester Company, L.P. (“WGC”) and assisted it in securing the requisite permits and approvals for construction of a resource recovery facility in Gloucester County.
+In the process, we assisted the client in developing, proposing and having adopted by the BPU a generic approach to regulation of resource recovery facilities which involves a rate levelization process never before attempted.
+We also successfully defended the site designated for the facility in trial and appellate litigation and achieved a favorable resolution of various matters before the NJDEP, including litigation concerning alleged air permit violations.
+The Firm also represented Wheelabrator in litigation pertaining to the continued viability of its franchise and the covenant not to compete, which the Gloucester County Improvement Authority had entered into in connection with a financing.

 We also have done extensive work in the sludge disposal area, having represented EPIC in the matter described above and the former Bio Gro Systems, Inc. in securing an important subcontract for utilization of its process by the Bergen County Utilities Authority, and in connection with a plant which it operated for the County of Burlington.
 We also have experience in bid and contract issues related to delivery of sludge disposal services.